 Payments to the Company for royalties and other interests are calculated by the operators of the relevant properties based on the reported production and sales.
 Each operator's calculations are subject to and dependent upon the adequacy and accuracy of its production and accounting functions, and errors may occur from time to time in the calculations made by an operator.
 Certain contracts for royalties or other interests require the operators to provide the Company with production and operating information that may, depending on the completeness and accuracy of such information, enable the Company to detect errors in such calculations.
-The Company does not, however, have the contractual right to receive production information for all of its royalties and other interests.
-As a result, the Company's ability to detect payment errors in respect of royalties or other interests through its monitoring program of its interests and its associated internal controls and procedures is limited, and the possibility exists that the Company will need to make retroactive revenue adjustments in respect of royalties or other interests.
-Some of our contracts for royalties and other interests provide the right to audit the operational calculations and production data for the associated payments in respect of such royalties and other interests; however, such audits may occur many months following our recognition of the revenue in respect of the royalties an other interests and may require us to adjust our revenue in later periods.
+The Company does not, however, have the contractual right to receive production information for all of its royalties and other interests and the information that it does receive may be flawed or inaccurate.
+As a result, the Company's ability to detect payment errors in respect of royalties or other interests through its program of monitoring its interests and its associated internal controls and procedures is limited, and the possibility exists that the Company will need to make retroactive revenue adjustments in respect of royalties or other interests.
+Some of our contracts for royalties and other interests provide the right to audit the operational calculations and production data for the associated payments in respect of such royalties and other interests.
+However, such audits may occur many months following our recognition of the revenue in respect of the royalties and other interests and may require us to adjust our revenue in later periods.